mjuvela/ISM/README.md

 installation of pyOpenCL (see
 https://mathema.tician.de/software/pyopencl/).

-Apart from SOC, the other programs assume that the source tree exists under one's own home directory, in ~/GITHUB.
+Programs assume that the source tree exists under one's own home directory, in ~/GITHUB.
 If the files are elsewhere, one can set an environmental variable ISM_DIRECTORY.
 ISM_DIRECTORY should point to the directory that contains ISM as a